VarunSAthreya/flutter_workshop/README.md

 -   Fork the repository and clone it to your local machine.
 -   Open Android Studio or VSCode and import the project.
 -   To download the dependencies run `flutter pub get` at the root of the project.
--   To run the app run `flutter run` at the root of the project.
+-   To run the app run `flutter run` at the project's root directory.

-## Additional Features
+## Features

--   These are some additional features that are not part of the workshop but are included in the app for further knowledge.
+-   The Starter Code for the project can be found [here](https://github.com/VarunSAthreya/flutter_workshop) in the main branch

+### Starter
+- In the starter code there is a `MyHomePage` class which is the `Home page`, used to show the notes.
+- Also I have created a `custom textfiled` to use in other places.
+- And at last, there is a `Note` model which would contain the `title` and  `description` of the note.

+Below is the list of features that can be used to learn the topics.

-### Basic level Features Implemented
+### Beginner level Features

+- Add `date` to the `Note` model.
+- Create a new screen to show the `Note.title` and `Note.desc`.
 -   Update and delete operations for notes.
--   Added a new separate screen to display note details.
+- Create a `Snackbar` on the Update and Delete operation.
+- Add [`Slidable`](https://pub.dev/packages/flutter_slidable) to denote the Update and Delete feature.
--   Code can be found [here](https://github.com/VarunSAthreya/flutter_workshop/tree/basic), and guide can be found [here](https://github.com/VarunSAthreya/flutter_workshop/tree/basic#basic-level-features).
+-   If you get stuck anywhere you can find the code [here](https://github.com/VarunSAthreya/flutter_workshop/tree/basic), and the guide can be found [here](https://github.com/VarunSAthreya/flutter_workshop/tree/basic#basic-level-features).

-### Intermediate level Features Implemented
+### Intermediate level Features

--   Added Dark Theme.
--   Added [provider](https://pub.dev/packages/provider) package for state management.
+-   Add [provider](https://pub.dev/packages/provider) package for state management.
--   Separated theme data to be changed on theme toggle.
+-   Separat theme data to be changed on theme toggle.
--   Added [shared preferences](https://pub.dev/packages/shared_preferences) package to store the theme preference.
+-   Add [shared preferences](https://pub.dev/packages/shared_preferences) package to store the theme preference.
+-   Dynamic theme changing.
+(Light/Dark Theme)
--   Code can be found [here](https://github.com/VarunSAthreya/flutter_workshop/tree/intermediate), and guide can be found [here](https://github.com/VarunSAthreya/flutter_workshop/tree/intermediate#intermediate-level-features).
+-    If you get stuck anywhere you can find the code  [here](https://github.com/VarunSAthreya/flutter_workshop/tree/intermediate), and the guide can be found [here](https://github.com/VarunSAthreya/flutter_workshop/tree/intermediate#intermediate-level-features).

-### Advanced level Features Implemented
+### Advanced level Features

--   Added [sqllite](https://pub.dev/packages/sqflite) database to store notes.
+-   Add [sqllite](https://pub.dev/packages/sqflite) database to store notes.
--   Added CRUD operations in the database for notes.
+-   Add CRUD operations in the database for notes.
--   Code can be found [here](https://github.com/VarunSAthreya/flutter_workshop/tree/advanced), and guide can be found [here](https://github.com/VarunSAthreya/flutter_workshop/tree/advanced#advanced-level-features).
+-    If you get stuck anywhere you can find the code  [here](https://github.com/VarunSAthreya/flutter_workshop/tree/advanced), and the guide can be found [here](https://github.com/VarunSAthreya/flutter_workshop/tree/advanced#advanced-level-features).

-## Guide for implementing additional features:
+## Guide for implementing features:

-### Basic level Features:
+### Guide: Basic level Features:

 -   Code for basic level features can be found [here](https://github.com/VarunSAthreya/flutter_workshop/tree/basic).
 -   Install Packages :